 * Not applicable for customers from the Dominican Republic

-- The statistics provided by the official score provider or the official website of the relevant competition will be used to settle bets.
-When the statistics of an official score provider or official website are not available, or there is significant evidence that the official score provider or official website is incorrect, we will use independent evidence to support bet settlement.
+- The statistics given by the official score provider or the official website of the relevant competition will be used to settle bets.
+When the statistics of the official score provider or official website are not available, or there is substantial evidence that the official score provider or official website is incorrect, we will use independent evidence to support bet settlement.

 - In the absence of consistent, independent evidence, or in the face of significant conflicting evidence, the bets will be settled following a thorough investigation.

-All full-time bets are official after 8½ innings if the home time is in the lead, or after 9 full innings if the visiting team is winning.
+- Official Game Time: All full-time bets are official after 8½ innings if the home time is in the lead, or after 9 full innings if the visiting team is winning.
 This includes money line or ´to win´ bets, total runs (over/under), and run line betting.
+A game will be considered official if:

 Special rules for MLB exhibition baseball